West Kirby: Marine Lake

-West Kirby has a large man-made coastal lake, the 'Marine Lake'.
-The structure is large enough to hold sailing events, such as the Wilson Trophy, sailboarding and many more water-related activities including canoeing, kayaking and power-boating.
-In early 2009 it was reported that the lake had undergone structural damage, most likely due to estuarine erosion.
+The Marine Lake is a large man-made coastal lake.
+The structure is large enough to hold sailing events, such as the Wilson Trophy, sailboarding and water-related activities including canoeing, kayaking and power-boating.
+In 2009, it was reported that the lake had undergone structural damage, most likely due to estuarine erosion.
 Since this report a £750K refurbishment has taken place to help restore the lake, and it is now back to holding water-sport activities.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada; the local television station Liverpool TV also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.
+With its close proximity with North Wales, BBC Wales and ITV Cymru Wales can also be received from the Moel-y-Parc TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Capital North West & Wales, Hits Radio Liverpool, Smooth North West, Greatest Hits Radio Liverpool & The North West, Radio Wirral, and Wirral Wave Radio, a community-based station.

+The area's local newspapers are the Wirral Globe, and Liverpool Echo.

 Transport

-Road
+Railway

+West Kirby railway station is the western terminus of Merseyrail's Wirral line.
+It facilitates return services to Birkenhead Hamilton Square and Liverpool Central; a change at Bidston provides a connection to Wrexham and North Wales.

+Roads

 Grange Road, the main thoroughfare of West Kirby, is part of the A540 road.
 The B5141, starting at the Dee Lane junction with Grange Road, joins West Kirby with Caldy via Banks Road, Sandy Lane and Caldy Road.

-Bus
+Buses

-The town is well served by buses with frequent connections to Birkenhead, and on to Liverpool, provided by Arriva North West services 407 and 437 which runs up to every 10–20 minutes.
+The town is well served by bus routes.
+There are frequent connections to Birkenhead and Liverpool, provided by Arriva North West that run every 10–20 minutes.
 Stagecoach Merseyside also serve the town with connections along the coast on service 38.
-There is also a direct bus service 22 between West Kirby to Chester via Heswall and Neston that runs Hourly from Monday to Saturday.
+There is also a direct bus service between West Kirby to Chester, via Heswall and Neston, that runs hourly from Monday to Saturday.

-Rail

-West Kirby railway station is the western terminus of Merseyrail's Wirral line, with return services to Birkenhead and Liverpool via Bidston which also provides a connection to Wrexham and North Wales.